 What is a fertilizer?

 Chemical or organic fertilizers are concentrated nutrients added to the soil to stimulate plant growth.
-Chemical fertilizers tend to be very high in concentrations and organic fertilizers are somewhat gentler.
-Fertilizers are sold in ratios, which are marked on their bags, such as 5-3-2: 5 parts nitrogen(N), 3 parts phosphorus(P), 2 parts potassium(K).
-But one should be aware that a plant will never take up more of any nutrient than it can immediately use.
+Chemical fertilizers tend to be very high in concentrations, and organic fertilizers are somewhat gentler.
+Fertilizers are sold in ratios that are marked on their bags, such as 5-3-2: 5 parts nitrogen(N), 3 parts phosphorus(P), and 2 parts potassium(K).
+However, a plant will never take up more of any nutrient than it can immediately use.
+Unused fertilizer washes away.

 Should you add a fertilizer or a soil amendment to your garden or lawn?